WDD 131: Dynamic Web Fundamentals

 5. Change the button click event listener to only do the following tasks (the other tasks in that original function will be used in a separate function named displayList):

-2. call displayList with the input.value argument,
+2. Call displayList with the input.value argument

-3. push the input.value into the chaptersArray,
+3. Push the input.value into the chaptersArray

-4. update the localStorage with the new array by calling a function named setChapterList,
+4. Update the localStorage with the new array by calling a function named setChapterList

-5. set the input.value to nothing, and
+5. Set the input.value to nothing

-6. set the focus back to the input.
+6. Set the focus back to the input.

 Example with // code comments